wecarelab/LoRa/README.md

 MQTT( Message Queuing Telemetry Transport) is a M2M (machine-to-machine) communication protocol.
 The MQTT protocol defines two types of network entities: a broker and multiple clients.
 A MQTT broker is a server that receives all the messages from the clients and then routes them to the appropriate destination clients.
 A MQTT client is any device that executes a MQTT library and connects to a MQTT broker through a network.
 The MQTT protocol is organized based on a hierarchy of topics.
 Customers can act in two different ways: which send messages to the different topics or who subscribe to the different topics.
 In our case the MQTT server will act as a cloud server, where the nodes will publish different messages in the MQTT broker and a computer with a MQTT client will receive this data to store it in a file.At the moment no security is implemented since the main objective is to understand the different concepts and implementations of LoRa.

 # Hardware we need

+Although node-by-node connections can be made with LoRa, one of its most important features is that a single device can handle multiple nodes.
+For this you need a Gateway device, these devices have a very high price compared to the price of each of the nodes.
+Therefore, for these first experiments, a low cost gateway will be used using the same module as the nodes.
+This Gateway has many limitations since it can only work with one channel.
+Since these are the first tests with the LoRa technology it is more than enough since with a single channel you can continue using multiple nodes.

 </div>